pyecharts/pyecharts/docs/en-us/charts_base.md

 ```
 * name -> str
     Series name used for displaying in tooltip and filtering with legend,or updaing data and configuration with setOption.

 * data -> [[],[]]
     data of polar, [Polar radius, Polar angle,it is represented by a two-dimension array.

 * angle_data -> list
     Category data for angle, available in type: 'category' axis.

 * radius_data -> list
     Category data for radius, available in type: 'category' axis.

 * type -> str
     default -> 'line'
     chart type，it can be 'scatter', 'effectScatter', 'barAngle', 'barRadius'

 * symbol_size -> int
     default -> 4
     symbol size

 * start_angle -> int
     default -> 90
     Starting angle of axis.standing for top position of center.0 degree stands for right position of center.

 * rotate_step -> int
     default -> 0
     Rotation degree of axis label, which is especially useful when there is no enough space for category axis.
     Rotation degree is from -90 to 90.

 * boundary_gap -> bool
     default -> True
     The boundary gap on both sides of a coordinate axis.
     The setting and behavior of category axes and non-category axes are different.
     The boundaryGap of category axis can be set to either true or false.
     Default value is set to be true, in which case axisTick is served only as a separation line,and labels and data appear only in the center part of two axis ticks, which is called band.

 * clockwise -> bool
     default -> True
     Whether the positive position of axis is in clockwise.
 True for clockwise by default.

 * is_stack -> bool
     It specifies whether to stack category axis.

 * axis_range -> list
     default -> [None, None]
     axis scale range

 * is_angleaxis_show -> bool
     default -> True
     whether show angle axis.

 * is_radiusaxis_show -> bool
     default -> True
     whether show radius axis.

+* radiusaxis_z_index -> int
+    Radius axis z-index, default is 50

+* angleaxis_z_index -> int
+    Angle axis z-index, default is 50

+* is_radiusaxis_show -> bool
+    Whether to display the radial axis of the polar coordinate system, default is True

+* render_item -> function
+    The developer provides the logic of the graphics rendering.
+This rendering logic is generally name [render_item](http://echarts.baidu.com/option.html#series-custom.renderItem)，refer to [Advance Topics](en-us/advanced)

 ```python
 from pyecharts import Polar